Webster-Nooglers/Edit-Trio/Kush_Shah_RA1711003010793/Week 2/Readme.md

 ```
-This week work wwas focused more on using semantic and media elements
+This week work was focused more on using semantic and media elements
 ```
 Follow the mentioned steps to successfully run the website: